calvinle/CS314-TripCo/calvinle/teamworkQuestionnaire.md

-# Teamwork Questionnaire for Charlie Schoonover
+# Teamwork Questionnaire for Calvin Le

 1. __What is your personality type?__
    * ENFJ - The Protagonist